Azure-Samples/cosmos-dotnet-change-feed-processor/README.md

 7. Repeat step 5 with different numbers or type `exit` to stop.

 ## About the code
-The code included in this sample is intended to get you going with a simple ASP.NET Core MVC application that connects to Azure Cosmos DB.
-It is not intended to be a set of best practices on how to build scalable enterprise grade web applications.
+The code included in this sample is intended to get you going with consuming the Change Feed and react to changes.
+It is not intended to be a set of best practices on how to build scalable enterprise grade applications.
 This is beyond the scope of this quick start sample.

 ## More information